developersCradle/code-challenge-database-optimization/README.md

 This resource is responsible for handling messages in the system.

-# Read Messages for User
+# Get Messages for User Inbox

-This endpoint retrieves messages from the inbox of a specified user.
+This endpoint retrieves messages for a specified user's inbox.

 ### Endpoint